CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 ### Attaching a template to the calendar

-A clonable template can be attached to a calendar, like the one we have created so far, by setting the _masterpage_ parameter.<br/>
+A clonable template can be attached to a calendar, like the one we have created so far, by setting the _masterpage_ parameter.
-Once a template gets associated with a calendar, the days tag starts supporting another tag named entries within it.<br/>
+Once a template gets associated with a calendar, the days tag starts supporting another tag named entries within it.
-The entries tag, when used within the days tag, will iterate through all cloned pages of the template that were published on the day being iterated through.<br/>
+The entries tag, when used within the days tag, will iterate through all cloned pages of the template that were published on the day being iterated through.
 The days tag also sets a variable named *k\_count\_entries* to indicate the number of entries (i.e. cloned pages) present for each day.

 ```